ohnekopf/zhongwen/README.md

 ## Why Is Pinyin Shown in Different Colors?
-If you're learning Chinese, Zhongwen helps you remember the tone of each character by displaying it in a different color.
+If you're learning Chinese, Huahua helps you remember the tone of each character by displaying it in a different color.
 By default it uses the following color scheme for showing Pinyin syllables: